 Supporting you to create a safety plan

-These appointments are not bookable by students however if you feel you may benefit from this, please arrange to attend a student support initial assessment.
+Further Mental Health Appointments are not bookable by students however if you feel you may benefit from this, please arrange to attend a Mental Health initial assessment.

-If you feel unable to keep yourself safe and are experiencing a mental health crisis such as feeling close to acting on suicidal thoughts, please contact emergency services (999) or the crisis team (0800 0516 171)
+If you feel unable to keep yourself safe and are experiencing a mental health crisis such as feeling close to acting on suicidal thoughts, please contact emergency services (999) or your local crisis team.

 We can also offer support and advice during office hours - please contact the Student Life Enquiry Team on 01642 342277 or come to the Student Life building reception.